MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/how-to-block-inventory-items-for-sales-or-purchases.md

   - "fr-ch"
 ---
 # How to: Block Inventory Items for Sales or Purchases
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], an item can be marked as blocked for sales, blocked for purchase, or blocked for all purposes.
+In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, an item can be marked as blocked for sales, blocked for purchase, or blocked for all purposes.

  The following table illustrates what occurs when items are blocked.